 At South Petherton Infants School we place the highest emphasis on teaching our children to read.
 To enable us to have a consistent approach to the learning of phonics and reading, we use a program called Read Write Inc. This is a proven phonics scheme and we are delighted with the results we are achieving.
-Each day children are grouped according to their ability in reading and are taught phonics, reading and spelling for one hour.
+Three times weekly for Year 1 and Year 2 children and each day for Reception children, they are grouped according to their ability in reading and are taught phonics, reading and spelling for one hour.
 We regularly hold parent information meetings to explain how you can support your child at home.
 If you have missed this please contact the school office who will be happy to make an appointment for you to find out more about the scheme and how we can provide support or visit: http://www.ruthmiskin.com/en/parents.

 Once children have progressed through the Read, Write, Inc. they are ready to read independently and develop higher order reading skills.
 Teacher led guided reading sessions take place every day with children who are ready and we use a mixture of home readers plus our library to support independent reading.